Iterated Graph Systems (I): random walks and diffusion limits: Diffusion limits on metric spaces

-for all large $n,n'$.
-If $x\in\mathscr V$, then for each fixed $m$ all sufficiently large $v_n$ lie in the level-$m$ star neighbourhood of $x$, and the same bound follows because $x$ itself is a terminal of every incident cell.
-Letting $m\to\infty$ shows that $(v_n)$ is Cauchy in the resistance metric.
-Hence the identity on $V_*$ extends to a map $\iota:\Xi_{\mathrm M}\to K_R$.
+for all sufficiently large $j,j'$.
+If $x\in\mathscr V$, then for every fixed $m$ greater than the birth level of $x$, all sufficiently large $x_j$ belong to the level-$m$ star of $x$.
+Since $x$ is a terminal of each level-$m$ cell in this star, Lemma~\ref{lem:sec32_point_boundary} gives